 Tax form 720, only mentioning it brings cold shivers to most taxpayers.
-It is single-handedly responsible for a mass exodus of thousands of expats since its inception and has acted as a firm deterrent of thousands more who refused to become tax residents in Spain to avoid it.
+It is single-handedly responsible for a mass exodus of thousands of expats since its inception, and has acted as a firm deterrent of thousands more who refused to become tax residents in Spain to avoid it.

 The disproportionate fines of this tax form had been challenged at Brussels and we were expecting a ruling on this matter last autumn, but I guess the emergence of the virus impacted on everything pushing it back.

-The ECJ’s General Advocate, Mr. Henrik Saugmandsgaard, in a press release of yesterday concluded that Spain’s unfamous tax from 720 had implemented a system of disproportionate fines that go against the spirit of the Union.
+The ECJ’s General Advocate, Mr. Henrik Saugmandsgaard, in a press release of yesterday concluded that Spain’s infamous tax from 720 had implemented a system of disproportionate fines that go against the spirit of the Union.

 Quoting the text: “M. Saugmandsgaard observe que ces amendes forfaitaires sont 15, 50 et 66 fois plus élevées que celles appliquées dans des situations internes.“ The fines are 15, 50, and 66 times higher than those applied in internal situations.